Motorists Stopped on the Side of the Road are in Real Danger of Serious Injuries

 Illinois’ “Move Over” Law

 In Chicago and the rest of Illinois, the “Move Over” law, formerly known as “Scott’s Law,” requires all drivers to move over at least one lane from where an emergency crew with flashing lights is working.
-The law applies when a police officer, fire truck, or maintenance crew is working on a shoulder of a road and the vehicle’s lights are flashing.
+The law applies when a police officer, fire truck, or maintenance crew is working on the shoulder of a road and the vehicle’s lights are flashing.
 Under the law, all other drivers must move from the closest lane of travel to another available lane.
 This is to provide a safe distance between the workers and the passing traffic.

 This law was enacted to reduce the number of pedestrians struck and killed in shoulder of the road accidents.
 The intent is also to increase safety for all drivers.
 Failing to follow the Move Over law may leave a driver with a fine or a suspended license.
 However, if a violation of the law results in an accident, the punishment can be much more severe.